Skip to main content

 Kitamura, Satoshi

-Playful pictures prompt each letter's picture and word.
-The guessing game aspect of this format sets it apart from typical alphabet book (A wordless book).
+Playful pictures prompt each letter and word for this guessing game of learning the alphabet (A wordless book).

 Murray, Peter